-Overview of the Oceania Regatta
+Overview of the Cruise Ship

 Although the ship's atmosphere is comfortable and casual, the ship interiors are elegant and stunning.
 The Grand Staircase leading from Reception to the Upper Hall is reminiscent of those seen in some of the grand mansions of the Old South.
 The ship's decor has a lot of rich, dark wood paneling, Oriental carpets, and heavy draperies.